ravindUwU/firefox-refined-findbar/README.md

 # Refined find bar for Firefox

-`userChrome.css`[^userchrome] styles that refine the Firefox find bar by repositioning it, adjusting spacing, styling internal elements.
+`userChrome.css`[^userchrome] styles that improve the Firefox find bar by repositioning it, adjusting spacing and styling its elements.

 [^userchrome]:
     Learn more about `userChrome.css` at: https://kb.mozillazine.org/UserChrome.css,